Fedora31/modified-THF2-models/README.md

 - The player models' eyes are fixed and don't look like those of a sheep.

-- The bodygroups were removed to allow the models to work with a no-hats-mod.
+- The bodygroups were removed to allow the models to work nicer with a no-hats-mod.

 ### Bugs